Palazzo Grimani31/12/2020Near the Hotel Scandinavia,

 After the construction of the church, the annual Feast of the Presentation of the Virgin saw a major procession of the city's officials from San Marco to La Salute for a service of thanksgiving for deliverance from the plague.
 This involved crossing the Grand Canal on a specially constructed pontoon bridge.
 The Festa della Madonna della Salute is still a major event in Venice.

-17 International Architecture Exhibition23 May -29 November 2020 The 17th International Architecture Exhibition will run 23 May to 29 November 2020 (pre-opening 21 and 22 May), curated by architect and scholar Hashim Sarkis. in the Giardini and the Arsenale, and around other venues in Venice.International Architecture Exhibition
+17 International Architecture Exhibition22 May -21 November 2021 The 17th International Architecture Exhibition will run 22 May to 21 November 2021, curated by architect and scholar Hashim Sarkis. in the Giardini and the Arsenale, and around other venues in Venice.International Architecture Exhibition

 We kindly inform you that from October 1st 2014, the local authorities will introduce some amendments on city tax regulations: EURO 3,50 per person per day EURO 2.45 per person per day (for January only)